Maghrebis: Religion

-During the seventh century, the region's peoples began their nearly total conversion to Islam.
-There was a small but thriving Local Jewish community, as well as a small Local Christian community.
 Most Muslims follow the Maliki school of Sunni Islam.
 Small Ibadi communities remain in some areas.
 A strong tradition of venerating marabouts and saints' tombs is found throughout regions inhabited by Berbers.
 Any map of the region demonstrates the tradition: the proliferation of "sidi"s show places named after the marabouts.
-Like some other religious traditions, this has substantially decreased over the 20th century.
+As with certain other religious traditions, this significantly decreased during the 20th century.
 A network of zawiyas traditionally helped perpetuate basic literacy in Arabic and knowledge of Islam in rural regions.

-Recently, the Christian community of Berber or Arab descent has allegedly grown significantly.
-Conversions to Christianity, especially to Evangelicalism, is common in Algeria, especially in the Kabylie, Morocco, and Tunisia.
-A 2015 study estimates 380,000 Muslims converted to Christianity in Algeria.

 Diaspora

 France

 Maghrebis have settled mainly in the industrial regions in France, especially in the Île-de-France and Mediterranean regions.
 Many famous French people like Édith Piaf, Isabelle Adjani, Arnaud Montebourg, Alain Bashung, Dany Boon, Gérald Darmanin and many others have Maghrebi ancestry.

 According to Michel Tribalat, a researcher at INED, there were more than 4.6 million people of Maghrebi origin (with at least one Maghrebi grandparent from Algeria, Morocco or Tunisia) living in France in 2011 (3 million in 1999).
 Below is a table of population of Maghrebi origin in France in 2011, numbers are in thousands: